World’s Strongest Castles

 2. Le Mont-Saint-Michel – Le Mont-Saint-Michel, Normandy, France

-Le Mont-Saint-Michel is known for being an isolated abbey located on an island of the coast of Normandy, France.
+Le Mont-Saint-Michel is known for being an isolated abbey located on an island off the coast of Normandy, France.
 But the abbey is also one of the finest examples of medieval military architecture in all of Europe.
 During the tumultuous Hundred Years’ War between England and France, Le Mont-Saint-Michel did not fall once.
 Low tide makes the castle easily accessible on foot, but when the tide is high the abbey is completely surrounded by water.
 These conditions both make a typical land siege and a naval blockade nearly impossible.
-For this reason, Le Mont-Saint-Michel can be seen as one of the most impenetrable castles of the middle ages.
+For this reason, Le Mont-Saint-Michel can be seen as one of the most impenetrable castles of the Middle Ages.

 1. Murud-Janjira – Murud, Maharashtra, India

 The Murud-Janjira is a massive island fortress located off the coast of India.
 The fort is completely surrounded by 40’ high walls and 19 rounded bastions.
 It has only one sizeable entrance large enough for multiple people and equipment to move through.
 Although originally inhabited in the 13th century, the main fortifications of Murud-Janjira date from the late 17th century.
-Within the walls, there is a well that provides a steady supply of freshwater, as well as two huge manmade lakes.
+Within the walls, there is a well that provides a steady supply of fresh water, as well as two huge manmade lakes.
 The fort was besieged by several powers not native to the Indian Subcontinent, such as the British, Portuguese, and various Arabic Nations.
 Even the mighty British Empire was unable to completely subdue the fort during their occupation of India and therefore allowed the castle’s inhabitants to govern themselves autonomously.
 It wasn’t until India gained its independence in 1947 that Murud-Janjira became part of the Republic of India.

 Conclusion